 Allow me to start with a confession.
 Having been born in the summer of 1982, I am what comedian Iliza Shlesinger calls an “elder millennial”.
-However, this generational categorisation belies my twenty-two years of shoe industry experience.
+However, this generational categorisation belies my twenty-four years of shoe industry experience.

 I have seen brands launch and thrive or fail.
 I have supported numerous entrepreneurs to start shoe businesses, and can spot those most likely to succeed.

 You might think that you need many years of experience working with footwear, advanced social media skills, and friends with podcasts to stand a chance of starting a commercially successful shoe brand.
 Whilst those things are helpful, they are not essential.

 In my experience, what you really need are the personality traits which we acquire over time:

 By now you will have experienced many of life’s highs and lows.
 From personal tragedies to minor setbacks; from huge achievements to the little wins.
 Every time you get through one of your more difficult experiences, you learn how to cope more easily with the next one.
 Life teaches us resilience.
 The longer we live, the stronger we get.

 Starting and running a business is often described using the roller coaster analogy.
 If you take every failure to heart, it can be hard to move on from it.
 Having the ability to ride the ups and downs with grace will help you move towards your shoe brand goals.

 Some people are old souls, developing a highly tuned sense of action and consequence as young children.
 Others take time to hone their common sense, and be able to use it to predict outcomes in daily life.
 By the time we have been on this planet for several decades, most of us will have learnt to administer logic to large and small decisions.
 Knowing when to take a risk and when not to are essential for the founder of any company.

 A wide network